Love, Joy, Peace...

 Additional Passages for Reflection:

-• Hebrews 5:12-14 (On moving from milk to solid food)
+• Hebrews 5:12-14 (Moving from milk to solid food)